microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendar.md

 ```

 ### -CanEdit
-True if the user can write to the calendar, false otherwise.
+true if the user can write to the calendar, false otherwise.
 This property is true for the user who created the calendar.
-This property is also true for a user who has been shared a calendar and granted write access.
+This property is also true for a user who has been shared a calendar and granted write access, through an Outlook client or the corresponding calendarPermission resource.
+Read-only.

 ```yaml
 Type: System.Management.Automation.SwitchParameter